Espresso & Co: espresso-based coffee drinks explained simply

 Espresso con panna, which means “espresso with cream” in Italian, is made of a single or double shot of espresso topped with whipped cream.

-And that was “briefly”.
-However, as we all know that a picture is worth a thousand words, there should be a better way to sort and present the information.
+Tired of reading?
+Already confused what goes where?
+Don’t worry.
+We all know that one picture is worth a thousand words, and therefore an illustrated Espresso Drinks Guide may be a much better way to sort and present the information.

-Simple diagrams of the drinks are rendered with attention to details about how the drinks are made, which ingredients are used, how big the servings are, what the difference between the drinks is and how they are served.
-All this in one simple picture, and it should look nice, too!
+In this guide, the simple diagrams of the drinks are rendered with great attention to details about how the drinks are made, which ingredients are used, it what proportions, how big the servings are, what the difference between the drinks is and how they are served.
+All this is combined in one elegant picture.

-- The ingredients are colour-coded and placed in the cups in the order that the recipes require.
+- The ingredients are colour-coded and placed in the cups in the order the recipes require.

 - The proportions of ingredients are depicted accurately.

-- The drinks are artistically arranged in a rectangular shape with no strict rows or columns.
+- The drinks are artistically arranged in a rectangular shape.

 8 September 2011